sifat009/tree2folder/README.md

 Usage
 -----

+You can use tree2folder in two ways:

+### Using npx (no installation required)

-To run tree2folder with npx:
+To run tree2folder without installing:

 ```bash
 npx tree2folder <file-name> [<directory>]